andrewbruening/Marketing-Campaign-Correlation-Matrix/README.md

 ![](Dashboard_Screenshots/campaign.png)

-**Demographics:** Our analysis points to a predominantly family-focused, upper middle class population who are likely to have multiple children and live in the Pacific Northwest.
-Genders are equally represented, slightly favoring married couples, and strongly favoring a college education.
+**Each campaign has its own strengths and weaknesses** Campaigns 1 and 5
+Strong inverse correlation with website views
+TOF: Keep submission forms local to Facebook/Instagram/etc.
+BOF: Capture leads, opt for email marketing for conversions Campaign 3 related to increase of web visits, but not web sales (TOF, eval with CPM) Campaign 4 was more likely to convert via web (BOF, eval with CPC)

 ![](Dashboard_Screenshots/demographics.png)

-**Location:** Destination-specific content can be A/B tested on the creative level.

-    1. Imagery featuring recognizable locations may pique the interest of top-of-funnel colder customers (Crissy Field, Mount Rainier, etc.)

-    2. PNW cities like San Francisco, Portland, and Vancouver are known to be well-traveled by commuters riding bikes to-and-from work, which surely makes up a considerable portion of Road Bike and Touring Bike purchases.

-    3. The Seattle to Portland (STP) Bicycle Classic is one of the largest recreational bike rides in the country.
-Each year, thousands of riders participate in this multi-day event.
-With 77% of our customers in the PNW, the STP poses a potential partnership opportunity, or at the very least, viable inspiration for advertisements.
+**Come for the wine, stay for everything else**
+Wine sales are greater than the sales of all other categories combined Sales of all product types were less likely among customers with children Incentivize spending for these customers
+Are they more/less likely to be interested in customer rewards programs?
+Basket size is an important metric that we don’t have Large basket sizes may compensate for less frequent visits (see: website visits)

 ![](Dashboard_Screenshots/product.png)

-**Age:** The age range of 40-65 is particularly responsive to Facebook Ads but is most likely not using TikTok or Instagram.
-In order to target this population properly via Facebook:

-    1. Create 1-2% lookalike audiences via Facebook Ads from an email list, or from the followers of competitors like REI, MEC, and Cannondale.

-    2. These audiences should match at least 1000 people in the market, and be combined with detailed targeting on the ad set level for use in Messages or Lead Generation campaigns.

-    3. A/B test on the creative level with casual family-oriented biking imagery and copy.

-    4. These will be top-of-funnel campaigns, so cost will be measured based on CPM.
+**What about the children?
+Less is more** Strong inverse correlation between children at home and most* KPIs *All types of product sales and most campaign responses Customers with no children are preferable
+Perform a segmented analysis with more specific data Calculate and compare CLV/CAC per customer segment

 ![](Dashboard_Screenshots/channel.png)
+**Diversify online presence; gain performance insights** Younger customers with lower incomes are more likely to purchase online and use discounts Correlation supports the sample’s receptiveness to discounts Sparse web visits may be linked to low email list open rates Solve with a value-add: Include promo codes with marketing emails Encourage activity across multiple channels
+Web traffic may be a weak point and may require improvement

 **Campaign Type:**
 Campaign 6 was responsible for most of our sales conversions by a margin of 200%.
 But for a few different reasons, the conclusions we can draw from this knowledge are limited by the depth of our dataset.
 We're now encouraged to ask new questions:

-• What were the types of each campaign?
+- What were the types of each campaign?
 If 6 was our only sales conversion campaign, and others were lead gen or engagement campaigns, then our limited breadth of metrics are apples and oranges.

-• When did these campaigns start and end?
+- When did these campaigns start and end?
 Use this information to filter sales metrics by concurrent campaign response data.

 ![](Dashboard_Screenshots/moving_forward.png)